 Your insurance reimbursements are running 60 days behind.
 Staff payroll is $48K this month and your operating account has $22K.
 You need $30K in bridge capital by Friday.

 A retiring physician nearby is selling their practice — 2,200 patients and $900K in annual revenue.
-Your bank says 90 days for SBA.
-The seller has another offer.
+Your bank wants 90 days to process.
+The seller has another offer and revenue-based capital stacking closes acquisitions in 21-30 days.

 You're adding a nurse practitioner to handle patient overflow.
 Salary, credentialing, and exam room setup cost $40K before they see their first patient.